 To help support Perth CAB with the campaign, Citizens Advice Scotland's Local Impact Project was able to assist with funding for the online survey programme, publication and printing costs, and even refreshments for the launch!
 If you work in a bureau and are interested in campaigning or local action in your CAB, you can find out more about the project and how to contact your Regional Project Officer from the Bureau Zone of this website (or click on Get LIPPY! link below).

-More photos from the launch are on CAS's facebook page which can be accessed below.
+More photos from the launch are on Citizens Advice Scotland's Facebook page which can be accessed below.